benresonance-star/Task-Checker/specification.md

 - **Time Recording**: Automatically records exact time taken if a timer was used.
 - **Active Focus Tracking**: Selected tasks feature a **high-saturation focus ring (4px)** and a pulsing outline when multiple users are present.

-### Progressive Focus Queue (v1.13.44)
+### Progressive Focus Queue (v1.13.44+)
-To reduce visual cognitive load, the "My Session" sidebar uses a tiered visibility strategy:
+To reduce visual cognitive load and maintain workflow continuity, the "My Session" sidebar uses a tiered visibility and local interaction strategy:
 1.  **Top-Driven Focus**: Exactly one active task or note is "In Focus" at the top of the queue.
 The active focus automatically advances to the next uncompleted task as items are finished.
+This item is always expanded with full **Executive Controls** (Pomodoro Timer, Task Done button).
+2.  **Zero-Jump Selection**: Selecting a task further down the playlist does NOT trigger a page jump.
+Instead, it highlights the item locally within the sidebar, allowing for preparation without losing the current work context.
+3.  **Management Mode (Selected State)**: Manually selected items expand to reveal **Management Controls**:
+    - **Notes**: Instant access to task guidance.
+    - **Delete**: Remove the item from the session.
+    - **Compact Pomodoro**: A scaled-down version of the timer (`h-9`) allowing users to set expected durations for upcoming work.
-2.  **Focus Queue**: The next items in the playlist.
+4.  **Focus Queue**: The next items in the playlist.
     - **Standard Mode**: Displays the next 2 uncompleted items.
     - **Planning Mirror Mode**: Automatically expands to show the top **3 items** if NO task is currently active.
 This mirrors the **Session Sprint Staging** area in the Home Planner.
-3.  **Later Queue**: All remaining uncompleted items, hidden behind a "Reveal More" button.
+5.  **Later Queue**: All remaining uncompleted items, hidden behind a "Reveal More" button.
-4.  **Winning Ledger (Victory Protocol)**: A dedicated, ghosted section for completed tasks.
+6.  **Winning Ledger (Victory Protocol)**: A dedicated, ghosted section for completed tasks.
     - **Celebratory Styling**: Items feature a strikethrough, lowered opacity, and a **Trophy icon**.
     - **Persistent Record**: Tasks remain in the ledger with a `completedAt` timestamp, allowing for end-of-day review and reset.
     - **Management**: Admins/Users can "Revert" (un-complete) or "Clear" (remove from session) tasks directly from the ledger.

 ### 7. Branding & Live Style System
 - **Branding Console**: A floating, draggable, and resizable HUD available to admins.
 It features a **"Draft Mode" workflow** where stylistic changes (colors, radii) are applied locally for real-time exploration but are only persisted to Firestore when explicitly saved via "Save as Workspace Default" or by overwriting an existing snapshot.
-- **Interface-First Organization**: The console provides direct access to all **84 theme properties**, organized into collapsible sections:
+- **Interface-First Organization**: The console provides direct access to all **96 theme properties**, organized into collapsible sections:
   - **Style Snapshots**: High-level theme management and capturing current states.
   - **Atmosphere & Identity**: Core brand colors (including Danger/Warning alerts), app backgrounds, and a comprehensive typography engine.
   - **My Dashboard (Focus)**: Specific styling for the Active Focus card, **Knowledge Hub** (including inactive step borders and backgrounds), and **Notes/Workbench backgrounds** (Personal, Project, and Priority specific).
+  - **My Session Sidebar**: Comprehensive styling for the work playlist, including Header background/text, Task States (Active, Selected, Inactive), Queue Titles, and Ledger colors.
   - **Project Interface**: Dashboard metadata sections, card styling, and multi-color Section Header icons.
   - **Checklist & Templates**: Task list hierarchy, connector lines, and highly granular controls for **Section/Subsection backgrounds, borders, radii, and font colors**, as well as **Task and Checklist title colors**, **Task backgrounds (Idle/Active)**, and a specific **Inactive Text** color for receded tasks.
   - **Task Info Window**: Overlay, window backgrounds, section styling (including specialized **"Can I Proceed?" background/outline**), input/button themes, and custom radii.